The Neural Testbed: Evaluating Joint Predictions: Evaluating predictive distributions

 \section{Evaluating predictive distributions}

-In this section, we introduce notation for the standard supervised learning framework we will consider (classification) as well as our evaluation metric (the KL-loss).
-We also explain how we estimate the KL-loss for high-order joint predictions where exact computation is infeasible, using random partitions and Monte Carlo simulation.
+In this section, we introduce notation for the standard supervised learning we consider as well as our evaluation metric: KL-loss.
+We review the distinction between marginal and joint predictions, and numerical schemes to estimate KL divergence via Monte Carlo sampling.